 Communications for Switching and Monitoring

 Control Centre Hardware and Software

+Cyber Resilience.

 Volumes should also be reported for Substation RTU, Marshalling Kiosk and Receivers.

 For each Operational IT category, DNOs are required to enter a cost breakdown for each distinct programme, project or initiative.
 Check cells in Row 182 confirm that the total costs for each of these separate programmes, projects or initiatives reconciles with the total costs reported for Operational IT&T in Row 138.